edward62740/LPNN/README.md

 | **Background**  | 0.002           | 0.997          | 0.002         |
 | **F1**          | 0.93            | 1.00           |               |

-In practice, the model yields a higher FAR than ideal for a security application.
-However, this project is a sufficient proof-of-concept for the workability of this concept.
-Hence, a future improvement will be to use the NDP120 (newer IC), which also provides 2d conv layers.
+In practice, the model yields a higher FAR than ideal for a security application, where even very occasional false positives can prove to be disruptive to operations.
+For instance, the window duration is 968ms, so even a FPR of 1.65e-6 is one disruption a week.
+Additional window delay/suppression algorithms may need to be considered.
+However, this project is a sufficient proof-of-concept for intended further development.
+A future improvement will be to use the NDP120 (newer IC), which also provides 2d conv layers.